CtrlK

 Completeness

-Clearly answers both what (write unit tests with specific patterns and annotations) and when ('Use when you need to write unit tests for Micronaut applications').
-Also provides explicit guidance on when NOT to use it (framework-agnostic Java should use different skill).
+Clearly answers both 'what' (write unit tests for Micronaut apps using specific patterns and annotations) and 'when' (opens with 'Use when you need to write unit tests for Micronaut applications').
+Also provides explicit disambiguation guidance pointing to a different skill for framework-agnostic Java testing.

 3 / 3